diamante0018/ExtensionScript/README.md

 - sv_ExplosivePrank 1 //If set to 1 it will delete some explosives
 - sv_DisableAkimbo 1 //If set to 1 it will disable akimbo guns by replacing them with a USP45
 - sv_AllPerks 1 //If set to 1 it will give all the perks to the player
+- sv_AntiRQ 0 //If set to 1 it will prevent players from opening the menu

 Native C++ functions:
 - NopTheFuckOut Called if sv_NopAddresses is 1.
 It uses hooks to get player data needed for other C++ functions